jmcabandara/cumulogic_cloudfoundry_broker/INSTALLATION.md

 # Installation, Configuration and Usage

-This document outlines the installation process for the CumuLogic Service Broker interface for CloudFoundry, as well as the configuration and usage of the broker within CloudFoundry.
+This document outlines the installation process for the CumuLogic Service Broker interface for Cloud Foundry, as well as the configuration and usage of the broker within Cloud Foundry.

 ## Table of Contents

  * Setting up your CumuLogic environment
  * Setting up the Service Broker web service
- * Configuring CloudFoundry to use the new service broker
+ * Configuring Cloud Foundry to use the new service broker
- * Using CumuLogic services as a developer in CloudFoundry
+ * Using CumuLogic services as a developer in Cloud Foundry

 ## Setting up your CumuLogic environment

 The service broker relies on the CumuLogic platform administrator creating appropriate service catalog items (subscriptions) within the operator console.
-You should configure any subscriptions you want to expose to CloudFoundry in as much detail as possible (as many preset settings as possible), since CloudFoundry does not provide a facility for per-service creation parameters.
-If there are subscriptions created within CumuLogic that you do not want to expose to the CloudFoundry users, that will be filtered by virtue of the CloudFoundry service plan visibility attribute in a later step.
+You should configure any subscriptions you want to expose to Cloud Foundry in as much detail as possible (as many preset settings as possible), since Cloud Foundry does not provide a facility for per-service creation parameters.
+If there are subscriptions created within CumuLogic that you do not want to expose to the Cloud Foundry users, that will be filtered by virtue of the Cloud Foundry service plan visibility attribute in a later step.

-The CloudFoundry service broker will be configured to act as a single user within the CumuLogic platform, so be sure to enable the appropriate target clouds within CumuLogic for whatever account you will be using.
-Also, if there are infrastructure restrictions placed on the account by the underlying IaaS layer, be sure to review them ahead of making CumuLogic services available to a wide user base within CloudFoundry.
+The Cloud Foundry service broker will be configured to act as a single user within the CumuLogic platform, so be sure to enable the appropriate target clouds within CumuLogic for whatever account you will be using.
+Also, if there are infrastructure restrictions placed on the account by the underlying IaaS layer, be sure to review them ahead of making CumuLogic services available to a wide user base within Cloud Foundry.

 ## Setting up the Service Broker web service